All Articles

 Other personal considerations include:

-- Who will help care for you (and your spouse) should you need long-term care?
+• Who will help care for you should you need long-term care?

-- Are you concerned about possible changes in your or your spouse’s health status in later life?
+• Are you concerned about possible changes in your health status in later life?

-Long-term care insurance can be a big part of your long-range financial planning, especially after you reach your 50s.
+Long-term care insurance can be an important part of your overall financial plan, especially after you reach your 50s.
 Many people with long-term care insurance opt to buy it in their mid-50s to mid-60s, noting that long-term care insurance carriers won’t approve applicants over 75.

-Buying long-term care insurance, sooner rather than later, may help position you to secure some necessary, quality care resources down the road, when you and your family need it most.
+Buying long-term care insurance, sooner rather than later, can help position you to secure some necessary, quality care resources down the road, when you and your family need it most.
+A conversation with a financial advisor today may help you assess the potential role insurance might play in your long-term financial strategy.

 Investment products are not insured by the FDIC, NCUA or any federal agency, are not deposits or obligations of, or guaranteed by any financial institution, and involve investment risks including possible loss of principal and fluctuation in value.